charliewager/CSC475-pitch_effect-analyzer/readme.md

 For the future

-- I plan on testing and creating several midi files that have expected output of each chord I place in garageband and creating notepads to see how accurate it is for different chord sequences.
+- I plan on testing and creating several midi files that have expected output of each chord I place in garageband and creating notepads to compare to the GUI to see how accurate it is for different chord sequences.

 - I plan to research ways on how to use the
  Enhanced Pitch Class Profile method to increase the accuracy of the algorithm.